-My scholarly writing includes articles in American Studies, Journal of Asian American Studies, Intersections: Gender and Sexuality in Asia and the Pacific, and Dialogue: A Journal of Mormon Thought.
-My contributions to edited collections include, notably, a chapter titled "Queer Histories of Colonial Modernity" for The Oxford Handbook of LGBTQ History (forthcoming).
+I'm a scholar, lecturer, and creative writer.
+My research interests are in queer studies, Asian American and ethnic studies, transpacific studies (primarily US-Japan), and cultural studies.
+My scholarly work has been featured in American Studies, Journal of Asian American Studies, Intersections: Gender and Sexuality in Asia and the Pacific, and Dialogue: A Journal of Mormon Thought.
+Notably, I also contributed the chapter "Queer Histories of Colonial Modernity" to the Oxford Handbook of LGBTQ History (forthcoming).
+As a lecturer, I've taught composition, interdisciplinary writing across the humanities and social sciences, Asian American literature, and cultural studies.

 My scholarly book project under development is titled Queer Liberal Humanism across the US-Japan Entanglement.
 Using the US-Japan or Nichibei relation as a case study, the book will analyze the intersection of racialization and queer exclusion/inclusion in order to better elucidate the workings of 19th- to 21st-century empire.